top of page

 I have a Master's degree in Counseling, Marriage and Family Therapy from California State University, East Bay and a Bachelor's degree in Communication Studies from Westmont College.
 I am a Licensed Marriage and Family Therapist #131881.

 Prior to starting my practice at Bay Area Psychotherapy Institute in Lafayette, I worked at Crisis Support Services of Alameda County for three years.
 There I counseled clients managing traumatic grief and loss, suicidal ideation, depression, and intrusive thoughts.
 I also helped clients develop boundaries, healthy social connections, and spirituality.
 I have worked with children and adolescents from elementary school to high school as well as adults in all stages of life.
 I also provided crisis counseling for the Alameda county Crisis Hotline and the National Suicide Prevention Lifeline.
-Since licensure, I have accepted a position on BAPTI's board of directors.
+Since licensure, I serve BAPTI's board of directors.

 Annelise Miller